appleboy/blog-theme/README.md

 To enable Chroma, add the following to your site parameters:

 ```
+pygmentsCodeFences = true
+pygmentsUseClasses = true
 [params]
     useChroma = true
 ```

-Then, you can use a style by running:
+Then, you can use a different style by running:

 ```
-hugo gen chromastyles --style=monokai > static/css/syntax.css
+hugo gen chromastyles --style=manni > static/css/syntax.css
 ```

 See [the Hugo docs for more](https://gohugo.io/content-management/syntax-highlighting/).